-One parking space per each 1,500 square feet of gross floor area or one per employee whichever is greater.
+2) Wholesale, warehouses, or One parking space per each 1,500 square feet distribution facilities, and trucking of gross floor area or one per employee terminals.

+whichever is greater.

 g) Deferred Parking Construction

 In order to avoid excessive amounts of impervious surface, the Planning Commission may approve a development which provides less than the minimum number of parking spaces required herein if the applicant demonstrates to the satisfaction of the Planning Commission that a reduced amount of total parking space will meet the projected parking needs of the project due to: